 Once you’ve chosen your display method, you can fine-tune when your ads display with geo-targeting options, scheduling, and ad capping.
 For example, you can choose to only display ads no more than two times per unique visit.

 You can also filter ads from displaying on certain categories or tags.
 So if you want to exclude a certain category of posts from advertisements, that’s no problem.

 And once you’ve got those details figured out, it will even help you A/B test your ads to figure out which get clicked the most.

 If you’re looking to blend affiliate marketing with other types of advertising, Ads Pro is another great option.

-You’re by no means limited to just one of these tools.
+You’re by no means limited to just one of these WordPress plugins.
 Though there’s some overlap, you can stack most of these plugins to create a lean, mean, affiliate marketing machine.
 Here are the general categories you’ll want to pick.